Using Machine Learning to Identify Noninvasive Motion-Based Biomarkers of Cardiac Function

 - I. Oksuz, B. Ruijsink, E. Puyol-Antón, M. Sinclair, D. Rueckert, J. A. Schnabel, A. P. King, "Automatic Left Ventricular Outflow Tract Classification for Accurate Cardiac MR Planning", Proceedings ISBI, pp462-465, 2018. (paper)

 Subsequent work focused on the presence of motion-related artefacts in the cine MR images.
 Such artefacts can be caused by mistriggering due to a faulty ECG signal, or by patient breathing during the acquisition.
 They typically appear as blurring artefacts in the images.
 Again, UK Biobank data were used to train a CNN classifier to identify these artefacts.
 However, there is high class imbalance with this problem - there are many more good quality images than artefact images.
 Class imbalance in training data is known to lead to bias in the performance of the resulting classifier.
 To address this problem we developed a novel technique for augmenting the training data using synthetically generated artefact images.
-These images were generated in k-space using a similar process to that which causes the artefacts - by replacing k-space profiles for a specific frame with profiles from different frames.
-By augmenting the data in this way we were able to achieve 98% classification accuracy with high precision and recall.
+These images were generated in k-space using a similar process to that which causes the artefacts - we then used a curriculum learning strategy to gradually teach the model about progressively more difficult classification examples.

 Investigating Factors Influencing Cardiac Health From the UK Biobank Data Set